 a.
-The study of mental faculties through the use of computational models; that is, the study of computations that make it possible to perceive reason and act.
+The study of mental faculties through the use of computational models; that it is, thestudy of computations that make it possible to perceive reason and act.

-- b.
-Focus is on inference mechanisms that are probably correct and guarantee an optimal solution. - c.
-Goal is to formalize the reasoning process as a system of logical rules and procedures of inference. - d.
-Develop systems of representation to allow inferences to be like
+Focus is on inference mechanisms that are probably correct and guarantee an optimal solution.

+b.
+Goal is to formalize the reasoning process as a system of logical rules and procedures of inference.